CamiloSotoC/opertationquasarfire/README.md

 ```
 RESPONSE CODE: 404
 ```
+* To set one satellite data
-* Sends data from a satellite to update it.
-Send an HTTP POST request to url_server/topsecret_split/{satellite_name} with a JSON payload like the following(consider 'satellite_name' was 'kenobi'):
+Sends one satellite data to update it.
+Send an HTTP POST request to url_server/topsecret_split/{satellite_name} with a JSON payload like the following:
 ```json
 {
   "distance":150,
   "message": ["", "", "un", "mensaje"]
 }
 ```
 The response will be a JSON with update data of satellites.
-Consider 'satellite name' as 'kenobi', where satellite kenobi is upgraded, for example the following:
+Consider 'satellite name' as 'kenobi', where satellite kenobi is updated, as in the following example:
 ```json
 [
   {